realStandal/redwood-rls-demo/README.md

 #### 2.2) Update the connection string (non-Docker)

 This demonstration has been setup with the assumption you will be running a database using the attached compose configuration.
-If you are not using it, you will need to create and configure a file named `.env` (or update `.env.defaults`) with an updated connection string.
+If you are not using it, you will need to create and configure an environment file (or update `.env.defaults`) with the updated connection string.

 ```dotenv
 DATABASE_URL=...